 18 December, 2018

-When the code base grows, your app tends to slow down.
-To defend performance, developers arm themselves with various optimisation techniques.
+When the code base grows, your application tends to slow down.
+To defend and improve performance, developers arm themselves with various code optimisation techniques.
 Unfortunately, a lot of them reach their limit pretty quickly.
-But there is one that can let you go beyond conventional restrictions.
-Let’s get the gist of code splitting with React & Webpack.
+But there is one that can let you go far beyond conventional restrictions.
+Let’s get the gist of code React code splitting with Webpack.

 When is it worth it to use code splitting?
 In particular: